prashant-ramcharan/courgette-jvm/README.md

 # Courgette-JVM #

-Courgette-JVM is an extension of Cucumber-JVM with added capabilities to **run cucumber features files in parallel** and to **automatically re-run failed scenarios**.
+Courgette-JVM is an extension of Cucumber-JVM with added capabilities to **run cucumber tests in parallel on a feature level or on a scenario level**.
+It also provides an option to **automatically re-run failed scenarios**.

 ## Key Features
+- **All features** can be executed in parallel on independent threads.
-- **All feature files** are executed in parallel on independent threads.
+- **All scenarios** can be executed in parallel on independent threads.
 - **Automatic re-run** of failed scenarios.
 - **Requires only 1 annotated class** to run all feature files in parallel.
 - **Single report generation** for all executed features including embedded files (Json and Html reports)